Fajita Stuffed Chicken

-Looking for a new dinner idea that will impress everyone?
-Look no further; this low carb Fajita Stuffed Chicken is mind-blowing good and will leave you satisfied.
-Plump, juicy stuffed chicken breasts with onions, bell peppers, fajita seasoning, and lots of melty, gooey cheese!
-And, they happen to be keto, low carb, gluten-free, and grain-free too.
+Looking for a delicious meal that will impress everyone?
+Look no further; this easy Fajita Stuffed Chicken Recipe is absolutely delicious.
+Plump, juicy stuffed chicken breasts with onions, bell peppers, fajita seasoning, and lots of melted cheese!

 We love eating tacos and other Mexican flavored dishes, but once in a while, I want something extra special.
 That’s where this stuffed chicken swoops in and saves the day.
 It’s not your typical chicken or taco dish, and that is what I love about it.

-When the aroma of the cooking chicken hits your nose, expect your stomach to start to rumble and your taste buds to go wild.
-And the best part is when you bite into it, it’s even more succulent and delicious than it smells.
+When the aroma of the fajita-stuffed chicken hits your nose, expect your stomach to start to rumble.
+And the best part is when you bite into it, it’s even more succulent and flavorful than it smells.

-- Chicken Breasts - You’ll need to slice a pouch into each breast so you can stuff it with all the goodness!
+- Chicken Breasts – You’ll need to slice a pocket into each breast with a sharp knife so you can stuff it.
+For juicy chicken breasts choose medium-sized breasts, not huge ones.

 - Onion – Use a large onion and slice it very thin.
 It will cook much easier and faster the thinner you cut it.